icehrm/icehrm.github.io/_docs/leave.md

 <div class="note info">
   <h5>Let's assume following:</h5>
   <p>
-  1. You are moving the leave management system to icehrm, in the middle of the leave period for 2015
+  1. You are moving the leave management system to icehrm, in the middle of the leave period for 2015<br/>
-  2. Some of your employees have leaves carried forwarded from 2014, which might not have been used
+  2. Some of your employees have leaves carried forwarded from 2014, which might not have been used<br/>
-  3. Your company have annual leave which can be carried forwarded to next year
+  3. Your company have annual leave which can be carried forwarded to next year<br/>
-  4. Company supported casual leave which are accrued 1.5 per each month
+  4. Company supported casual leave which are accrued 1.5 per each month<br/>
-  5. Some employees have joined in 2015 and their leaves should be proportionate according to joined date
+  5. Some employees have joined in 2015 and their leaves should be proportionate according to joined date<br/>
   </p>
 </div>